hamamoto-lab/SEgene/SE_to_gene_links/README.md

 - **Using the notebooks**: Refer to the [tutorial jupyter notebook](https://github.com/hamamoto-lab/SEgene/blob/main/SE_to_gene_links/notebooks/tutorial_book.ipynb) in the `notebooks/` directory to begin analyzing your data.
 - **Package features**: SEgene_package includes all tools necessary for analyzing the relationship between super-enhancers and genes.
+- **Additional Analysis Tools**: We also provide [command-line tools](https://github.com/hamamoto-lab/SEgene/tree/main/cli_tools) for analyzing correlations between SE regions and gene expression.
+Please refer to each tool's documentation for details.

 ## License